babooze808’s profile

-babooze808 has posted no links and 46 comments to SportsFilter and hasn’t posted any threads or comments
+babooze808 has posted 1 link and 46 comments to SportsFilter and 0 links and 0 comments to the Locker Room.

 It was pretty badly damaged -- shredded is the better term Worst damn thing I heard all season, next to Coach Dungy's loss.
 Gotta feel for Carson, his family, his teammates, the fans.
 Hope he finds the strength to rehab.
 In the fantasy league I played in this season, I chose Palmer as the MVP (over Alexander) because he was taking Cincy to a new level.
 I believe that next season the AFC North Division will be the toughest division to play in.
 Three teams from that division will see the post season (sorry Ravens).
 It would be great to see the Bengals continue to challenge Pittsburgh for dominance (don't take Cleveland lightly though).
 Cincy will not be able to accomplish this without Palmer.
 Rudy J might give the Bengals ball control, Carson gives the Bengals BALLS (big cast-iron balls!!!).